fabricio-sousa/places-of-power/README.md

 ## Frontend Frameworks, Libraries, and APIs

-Javascript, KnockoutJS, jQuery, Bootstrap, the Google Maps API, Wikipedia's API and of course html and css.
+Javascript, KnockoutJS, jQuery, Bootstrap, the Google Maps API, Wikipedia's API (upcoming) and of course html and css.
 Google Map styles from SnazzyMaps.

 ## Linux Deployment - Software Used